What Is Company Incorporation?

 Companies House needs to know the details of these people.
 And if things change down the line, you can alter your details with Companies House.

 While your company is its own separate legal entity, it does need at least one human face.
 This person is known as a company director.
-The director is, as you may suspect, responsible for managing your business.
+As you may suspect, the director is responsible for managing your business.

 There must be at least one director, but your business may also have several directors.
 The directors can also be foreigners or based overseas.

 However, many businesses still like to appoint a specific secretary.
-This is done to lighten the admin workload for directors and to keep the business compliant.
+This is done to lighten the directors' admin workload and keep the business compliant.

 Details of shareholders

 This is the owner (or owners) of your business.
-It is different from a director (since a director is not necessarily a shareholder and vice versa).
+It differs from a director (since a director is not necessarily a shareholder and vice versa).
 You can, however, be a shareholder and a director simultaneously.

-Before incorporating your business, you need to discern what shareholders there are in your business.
+Before incorporating your business, you need to discern what shareholders there are.

 People with significant control